-25. Subsequent events after the reporting period
+31. Events after the reporting period

-On July 20, 2023, new publicly traded bonds in the total nominal value of CZK 500 000 thsnd. were issued by the company City Home Finance III, s.r.o.
-The bonds are issued based on bond program approved by Czech National Bank in June 2023.
+On July 20, 2023, new publicly traded bonds in the total nominal value of CZK 500,000 thsnd. were issued by the company City Home Finance III, s.r.o.
+The bonds are issued based on bond program approved by the Czech National Bank in June 2023.